This Week in Petroleum History, August 13 – 19

 Dole Pineapple Company offered a $25,000 first prize for an airplane race from Oakland to Honolulu.
 Just three months earlier, Charles Lindbergh had made the first solo trans-Atlantic flight.
 Aviation fuel developed by Phillips Petroleum fueled the “Woolaroc” monoplane for the Dole race.

-A new Phillips fuel – Nu-Aviation Gasoline – was used for the 2,439-mile flight over the Pacific.
+A new Phillips fuel – Nu-Aviation Gasoline – was used for the dangerous, 2,439-mile flight over the Pacific.
 The single-engine monoplane was christened Woolaroc, the name of Frank Phillips’ Bartlesville ranch and nature preserve.
 At Oakland’s airport, two of the fuel-heavy planes crashed on takeoff.
 Five aircraft eventually headed out over the Pacific.
 Only two made it to Hawaii.
 Learn more in Flight of the Woolaroc.